adrianocanofre/aws-architect-certified/topics/database/tips_tracks.md

 * Maximum retention period is 35 days;
 * Redshift always attempts to maintain at least three copies of your data (the original and replica on the compute nodes and a backups in Amazon S3);
 * Redshift can also asynchronously replicate your snapshots to S3 in another region for disaster recovery;
+* In RDS, changes to the backup window take effect immediately;

 ### Aurora